 Employment Information and Proof of Income

 Lenders will also ask about whether you are employed and the income you make monthly and yearly.
-You don’t need a traditional job for a car loan or personal loan, but you need income.
-For example, you may still be able to get both a car loan and a personal loan even if you are a contractor, retired, or live off of passive income sources.
+While you may be able to finance a car without a job or traditional income, you will need income of some kind.
+For example, you may still be able to get both a car and a personal loan even if you are a contractor, retired, or live off of passive income sources.
 To prove your income, you can use documents like bank statements, pay stubs, letters of income, etc.

 Sometimes References May Be Asked About

 Although this is becoming less common, some lenders may ask for professional references.
-This can help provide a brief idea of an applicant’s character and ultimately help determine the odds of the loan being repaid in full.
+This can help provide a brief idea of an applicant’s character and ultimately help determine the odds of repaying your debt in full.

 Giving Written Consent to Conduct a Hard Credit Check

-Both loan options will require a hard credit check.
+Submitting an application for funding will require a hard credit check.
 And before a lender does that, they will need your written permission.
 A credit check allows lenders to pull your credit reports to view your credit history.
 Your credit history will have information regarding all your past credit accounts, including payment history, default, and the amount you have paid or still owe.
-With these details, a lender can decide on approval, the loan amount, and the interest rate on your loan.
+With these details, a lender can decide on approval, the amount you qualify to get, and the interest rate.

 Some Key Differences and Similarities Between Personal and Auto Loans

 There are definitely differences and similarities between these two loan types, and understanding them can help you learn precisely how these loans work on a detailed level.
-Here are some things you should know about these loans:
+Here are some things you should know:

 Key Differences With a Personal Loan vs. Auto Loan

-- Most personal loans are usually unsecured loans, while car loans are secured options.
+- Most personal installment loans are usually unsecured, while car loans are secured options.

-- Car loans must be used for a vehicle purchase, while personal loans can be used for all kinds of expenses or significant purchases.
+- Car loans must be used for a vehicle purchase, while a personal loan can be used for all kinds of expenses or significant purchases.

-- No down payment for a personal loan —You will likely need a down payment on your car loan, while personal loans don’t need one.
+- You will likely need a down payment on your car loan, while personal loans don’t need one.

-- The consequences of not paying back your auto loan will involve potentially losing your vehicle (because it is a secured loan), while with a standard unsecured personal loan, you don’t have to worry about that.
+- The consequences of not paying back your auto loan will involve potentially losing your vehicle (because funding is secured), while with a standard unsecured personal loan, you don’t have to worry about that.

 Similarities Between a Personal Loan and Auto Loan